IanFletcher1Spatial/strigo-lab-exercises/4-perform-a-spatial-filter-and-modify-attributes/exercise.md

 While we're here, let's also rename the LOCALITY attribute to CITY.
 Click on the LOCALITY box under Output Attribute, and then type CITY.
 You'll notice that the Action has changed to Rename.
 Click OK to close the AttributeManager.\
 ![RenameCity.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7X&feoid=00N30000006n8wU&refid=0EM4Q0000028b4A)

-5\.
-Continue to Next Article\
-If you are continuing to the [next article](https://community.safe.com/s/article/getting-started-with-fme-desktop-add-a-writer), please leave your workspace open.